S1DD/alx-low_level_programming/0x01-variables_if_else_while/README.md

  ## 5. Numbers
  * Prints all single digit numbers of base 10 starting from 0

- ## 6 .
-Numberz
+ ## 6 .Numberz
- * prints all single digit numbers of base 10 starting from 0
+ * Prints all single digit numbers of base 10 starting from 0

  ## 7. Smile in the mirror
  * Prints the lowercase alphabet in reverse